yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 ## fastupdate

-Upstream postgres has a default option called "fastupdate" that writes rows to a buffer (called pending list) before flushing to disk for performance purposes.
-YB won't do this in the first iteration, and it may never do it at all since, in a multi-node setup, this list needs to be cached on all nodes.
-For the first iteration, disallow it.
+The upstream PostgreSQL "fastupdate" option writes rows to a buffer (called pending list) before flushing to disk for performance purposes.
+We're not implementing this in the first iteration.
+Moreover, since in a multi-node setup the list needs to be cached on all nodes, we may never support it.

 ## Extensions